Asal Mohamadi Johnson

 Biography

-Dr. Johnson values scholarship and believes effective teaching is enhanced through strong and consistent scientific inquiry.
+Professor Johnson values scholarship and believes effective teaching is enhanced through strong and consistent scientific inquiry.
 With an active and ambitious research agenda, she has published numerous articles in premier scientific journals regularly including students on research projects.
 She has mentored undergraduate research through the SURE grant program and senior thesis projects.
-Her ability to conduct rigorous scholarship is evidenced by her contributions as the lead scholar and author on several impactful studies.
-As an epidemiologist, Dr. Johnson is particularly interested in how the neighborhood environment impacts disease.
 Her research has been published in acclaimed journals such as the American Journal of Public Health; American Journal of Preventive Medicine; Cancer Epidemiology, Biomarkers & Prevention; Environment and Planning; and Urban Health.
-Her research investigating the impact of racial segregation on lung cancer survival and treatment was featured as an American Association of Cancer Research press release and was reported on by more than 40 international, national and local media outlets including Reuters, the Washington Post, CNBC, Fox News and Daytona News Journal.
+Her research investigating the impact of racial segregation on lung cancer survival and treatment was featured as an American Association of Cancer Research press release and was reported on by more than 40 international, national and local media outlets including Reuters, the Washington Post, CNBC, Fox News and Daytona News Journal

 More About Asal Mohamadi Johnson